ubcuas/gcom/projects/web-backend/README.md

 2. Start GCOM: `poetry run python server.py` (in `/src`)
 3. Start Celery Worker: `poetry run python -m celery -A gcom worker` (in `/src`)

+Remember, if you are starting up the project for the first time, or after database changes, you will need to run the database migrations: `poetry run python manage.py migrate`

 ## Major Dependencies

 ### Overview